subnero1/website-staging/_posts/2018-05-27-UnetStack-Newsletter.md

 #### Tutorial on Underwater Acoustic Networking at OCEANS '18, Kobe, Japan

 We will be conducting a tutorial on Underwater Acoustic Networking on Monday the 28th of May, 2018 at the OCEANS '18 conference happening in Kobe, Japan.
-More details can be found [here](http://www.oceans18mtsieeekobe.org/tutorial-information/){:target="_blank"}.

 #### Meet us at OCEANS '18

 We will also be exhibiting at OCEANS '18, from May 28 to 31.
 Do drop by our booth, No. 33, if you are going to be at OCEANS' 18, Kobe, Japan.
-Check out the social events [here](http://www.oceans18mtsieeekobe.org/social-events/){:target="_blank"}.